 Limited Number of Fabricators and Installers

-Because Dekton countertops are relatively new to the kitchen design market, not many fabricators / installers are completely familiar with installing this product (including the Home Depot installers).
+Because Dekton countertops are relatively new to the kitchen design market, not many fabricators / installers are entirely familiar with installing this product (including the Home Depot installers).

-Of course, familiarity with Dekton is definitely something you’ll want in your installers so that your materials aren’t irreparably damaged during installation or your end result doesn’t come out botched.
+Of course, familiarity with Dekton is definitely something you’ll want in your installers or you risk irreparable damaged to materials during installation or a botched result.
 Someone hired in a rural area especially may not have the experience necessary to install these countertops.

 Edge styles are limited with certain patterns and textures